Skip to Main Content

 Open perils coverage is broader, which tends to make the claims process smoother.
 When you have named perils coverage, you bear the burden of proving that your damage actually occurred from a covered, named loss.
 With open perils coverage, the burden falls on the home insurance company to prove that your claim should not be covered.

 Both HO-3 and HO-5 policies include open perils coverage for the actual structure of your home and any detached structures.
-However, HO-5 policies are typically geared toward high-value homes with dwelling coverage of around $750K or higher, according to the Insurance Information Institute (Triple-I).
-Further, Triple-I research shows that 80 percent of U.S. homeowners have HO-3 policies versus about 12 percent who have HO-5s.
+However, HO-5 policies are typically geared toward high-value homes with dwelling coverage of around $750K or higher.

 The most significant difference between HO-3 vs. HO-5 home insurance is the coverage for personal property.
-Anything in your home that is not permanently attached to the structure is considered personal property, This includes everything from your clothing and electronics to your curtains and furniture.
+Anything in your home that is not permanently attached to the structure is considered personal property.
+This includes everything from clothing and electronics to curtains and furniture.
 HO-3 policies only cover personal property for named perils.
-If you want open perils coverage for your belongings, you will need an HO-5 policy.
+If you want open perils coverage for your belongings, you will need an HO-5 policy or an endorsement added to your HO-3 (if available).

 The other key difference between HO-3 and HO-5 policies is how insurance companies calculate claim payouts for your personal property.
 HO-5 policies generally come with replacement cost value (RCV) coverage for the contents of your home, while HO-3 policies usually offer actual cash value (ACV).
 With ACV, instead of receiving money for the current market cost to replace your items, you get the value of items minus the cost of depreciation.
 However, most insurance companies offer a personal property replacement cost endorsement for HO-3 policies, which may add about 10 percent more to the policy premium.

 As always, it is a good idea to read your policy documents and ask questions, since the exact coverage you are purchasing may vary from company to company.
-If you are unsure what your homeowners policy covers, talking to your company or your agent might be a good idea.
+If you are unsure what your homeowners policy covers, talking to your company or your agent is a good idea.

 HO-3 HO-5